-On startup Domotz performs a first scan and list all devices in the Device List.
+On startup, Domotz performs a first scan and lists all devices in the Device List.

-The panel on the right side of the Device List allows you to customise the scan and adapt to your needs.
+The panel on the right side of the Device List allows you to customize the scan and adapt to your needs.

 - Device External Services

 - Configure a VLAN

 - Device Blacklist

 - Device Ping RTD Settings

 - Add a dummy device (non-IP connected device)

 Add an external hostname/IP